 Stepping is a form of dancing in which the body itself is used to create unique rhythms and sounds.
 The website Step Afrika! has videos and information about the history of stepping.

 The digital collections feature some amazing online exhibits, interviews, and podcasts.
+If you happen to be nearby, why not schedule a field trip too!

 14. Witness the realities of slavery and reconciliation first hand at the nation’s first slavery museum, the Whitney Plantation.